 EMERGENCY INFORMATION: Please complete and sign a Consent for Medical Treatment form.
-It is imperative to have updated contact information in case of an emergency.
 Please notify the nurse immediately when information on the student’s consent form has changed.
 Changes may include address, telephone numbers, work number, food allergies, and the student’s health status.

 COMMUNICABLE DISEASES: Please notify the clinic immediately if your child has contracted a communicable disease (COVID-19, flu, chicken pox, mumps, measles, etc.) or if you are unsure whether your child has a communicable disease.
 Students need to report to the clinic upon their return to school after they have been absent due to a communicable disease.